anishqt/Pomodoro-timer/README.md

 **Technology Stack:**

-1.Frontend: HTML, CSS, JavaScript
+1. Frontend: HTML, CSS, JavaScript
-2.Design: Modern, clean UI with responsive layouts Usage
+2. Design: Modern, clean UI with responsive layouts Usage
-3.Set your desired focus and break durations.
+3. Set your desired focus and break durations.
-4.Start the timer and focus on your task until the session ends.
+4. Start the timer and focus on your task until the session ends.
-5.Take a short break when prompted.
+5. Take a short break when prompted.
-6.Repeat the cycle to maintain focus and productivity.
+6. Repeat the cycle to maintain focus and productivity.

 **Future Enhancements:**

-1.Long break intervals after multiple sessions.
+1. Long break intervals after multiple sessions.
-2.Task management to keep track of completed tasks.
+2. Task management to keep track of completed tasks.
-Integrating local storage to save preferences.
+3. Integrating local storage to save preferences.